MohammeddAlmahsery/task_generator/prompt.md

 1. Project Documentation → contains details of the project scope, goals, and technical requirements.
 2. Intern Resume → contains details of the intern’s skills, academic background, and experience.

----

-## Objective
+Your objective is:
 - Read both inputs.
 - Match the intern’s skills and background with the project needs.
 - Derive a suitable task that the intern can realistically complete, which also benefits the project.
 - Output a polished Markdown report using the provided template.

----

-## Rules
+- Task level [Beginner | Intermediate | Advanced] is determined depending on intern's resume.
+While responding, follow these rules:
 - Always follow the Markdown structure exactly as given (no extra sections, no missing ones).
 - Use concise, professional language.
 - Ensure the Step-by-Step Plan is detailed enough that the intern can follow it.